algorandfoundation/specs/dev/ledger.md

 The cryptographic hash of the fields above is called the _transaction identifier_.
 This is written as $\Hash(\Tx)$.

-A valid transaction can either be a _signed_ transaction or a _multi-signed_ transaction.
+A valid transaction can either be a _signed_ transaction, a _multi-signed_ transaction, or a _logic-signed_ transaction.
 This is determined by the _signature_ of a transaction:

  - A valid signed transaction's signature is a 64-byte sequence which validates under the sender of the transaction.